What are the Residential EMC Program entry requirements?

-To enter the program, you must have completed at least 60 hours of college credit (may be in any discipline), with a cumulative GPA of at least 2.0.
-You must also have completed all of the pre-professional courses (BIO 291, BIO 292, HSCC 240, HSCC 241, and 2 semesters of chemistry).
+To enter the Residential EMC Program, you must have completed at least 60 hours of college credit, with a cumulative GPA of at least 2.5.
+You must also have completed all of the pre-professional courses (BIOL 291, BIOL 292, EMC 240, EMC 241, and 2 semesters of chemistry).
 Read more about EMC Admissions Requirements.

 What is the degree that I will receive?

 Upon completion of all requirements for graduation, you will be awarded the Bachelor of Science (B.S.) degree in Emergency Medical Care.
-You also will have a concentration in one of two areas: science (pre-med) or health services management.
+You also will have a concentration in one of two areas: Science (Pre-Med) or Health Management.

 What are the concentrations?

-The health services management (HSM) concentration is a series of courses designed to prepare the student to assume leadership roles in EMS administration.
+The Health Management (HSM) concentration is a series of courses designed to prepare the student to assume leadership roles in EMS administration.
 Graduates of this track have pursued careers as EMS directors, EMS training officers, hospital administrators, and EMS consultants.

-The science concentration is essentially pre-med, and consists of courses in physics, chemistry, and biology.
+The Science/Pre-Med concentration consists of courses in physics, chemistry, and biology.
 This concentration prepares students to enter into paramedic education or research, or to continue their education through medical school, PA school, or graduate school.
-Your advisor will assist you in identifying which courses you will need to take to complete pre-med requirements.

 If I have a degree in a health-related field, can I get advanced placement?